kennethli319/kennethli319.github.io/index.md

 - Improved offline performance (3% relative) by lattice rescoring with LLMs (GPT, FLAN)
 - Collaborated closely with the NLP team to monitor and optimize downstream performance (ASR impacts on NLP)
 - Onboarding and mentoring junior team members
+- Co-supervised Master’s thesis projects at University of Edinburgh  and The University of British Columbia
 - [N-gram Boosting: Improving Contextual Biasing with Normalized N-gram Targets](https://arxiv.org/abs/2308.02092)
 - [Avengers, Ensemble!
 Benefits of ensembling in grapheme-to-phoneme prediction](https://aclanthology.org/2021.sigmorphon-1.16v2.pdf)